Skip to Content

 If you’re new to buying fish, your local fishmonger is your friend!
 Don’t be afraid to ask them questions at the fish counter.

-Make sure you’re buying the large sea scallops for this recipe, and not tiny bay scallops.
+Ensure you’re buying the large sea scallops for this recipe, not the tiny bay ones.

-You can purchase them frozen, just be sure to thaw them thoroughly in the refrigerator before starting this recipe, and pat them dry with a paper towel.
+You can purchase them frozen.
+Before starting this recipe, just be sure to thaw them thoroughly in the refrigerator, and pat them dry with a paper towel.

-If you’re buying them fresh from the counter, be sure to buy scallops that are uniform in size (so they cook at the same time,) and do not smell pungent or fishy.
+If you’re buying them fresh from the counter, buy scallops that are uniform in size (so they cook simultaneously) and do not smell pungent or fishy.

 Seared Scallops on a white plate with fresh citrus.